-Damtec has been purpose-built by Tonkin + Taylor's dam experts and digital specialists to satisfy the 12 elements of a Dam Safety Management System (DSMS) recommended by the NZSOLD Dam Safety Guidelines and the requirements of a Dam Safety Assurance Programme (DSAP) as outlined in the the Building (Dam Safety) Regulations 2022.
+Damtec has been purpose-built by Tonkin + Taylor's dam experts and digital specialists to satisfy the 12 elements of a Dam Safety Management System (DSMS) recommended by NZSOLD's New Zealand Dam Safety Guidelines and the requirements of a Dam Safety Assurance Programme (DSAP) as outlined in the the Building (Dam Safety) Regulations 2022.
 Consequently, we are very confident that its features will capably meet the needs of New Zealand dam owners.